 Naturally, there’s not much point in having a will if no one knows where it is.
 Make sure one copy is in a safe place for yourself, and keep another copy with your executor and/or solicitor.

 Having a well-considered and properly drawn up will is a necessity for anyone serious about achieving good outcomes.
 However, you don’t have to wait until you die before distributing your wealth.
 You can pass on assets while you’re alive.
 However, depending on your circumstances there may be some pitfalls involved.

 Firstly, you need to ensure that by giving your capital or assets away you’re not going to leave yourself short-changed.
 This is particularly important if you live longer and have greater aged care costs to deal with.
 You really have to consider closely whether you can afford to pass on the assets you would like to while you’re alive.

 Secondly, you need to consider the impact if you receive Centrelink benefits.
-Assets worth more than $10,000 in one year or more than $30,000 in five years are still counted as belonging to you. , for up to five years – and this can negatively affect your Centrelink aged pension and aged care entitlements.(iii)
+Assets worth more than $10,000 in one year or more than $30,000 in five years are still counted as belonging to you, for up to five years.
+This can negatively affect your Centrelink aged pension and aged care entitlements.(iii)